marcysutton/a11ycamp-jekyll/event-info.md

 <h2 id="food-info" tabindex="-1">Food options</h2>

-Coffee and tea will be served in the morning along with a light breakfast, courtesy of Starbucks.
-Lunch will be provided courtesy of Microsoft, with snacks and drinks thanks to Egghead.io.
+Coffee and tea will be served in the morning along with a light breakfast.
+Lunch, snacks and drinks will also be provided.

 Let us know during registration if you need a vegetarian or vegan option, or if you have other dietary concerns.

 <h2 id="childcare" tabindex="-1">Childcare</h2>

-We know that it can be hard to attend an event on the weekend if you’ve got family obligations.
-You are welcome to bring kids, and will have the public library at your disposal during its open hours.
-During registration, we'd love to know if you need other options for childcare, and we're going to do our best to provide!
+We know that it can be hard to attend an event if you’ve got family obligations.
+Therefore, we plan to hire childcare professionals to make Accessibility Camp Seattle an event suitable for the whole family.
+During registration, please let us know if you need childcare and we'll do our best to provide it!

 <h2 id="getting-there" tabindex="-1">Getting to the Event</h2>